Just because you’re camping doesn’t mean you can’t keep all your devices fully charged.

 The Jackery Explorer 500 is a fantastic mid-size portable power station for camping.

-Designed specifically for camping and off-the-grid living, the Explorer 500 boasts a highly reliable lithium ion battery that provides 518 watt hour battery capacity, 500 watts rated power, and 1,000 watts surge power.
+Designed specifically for camping and off-the-grid living, the Explorer 500 boasts a highly reliable lithium-ion battery that provides 518 watt-hours battery capacity, 500 watts rated power, and 1,000 watts surge power.